 Healthy Athletes

 Special Olympics Arkansas currently offers Healthy Athletes clinics year-round.
 The largest event takes place at Summer Games each year.
-The event hosts six disciplines and provides 1,632 screenings.
+The event hosts seven disciplines and provides 1,632 screenings.
 A variety of events host one or two disciplines throughout the year providing 100-300 screenings.
 In an effort to extend our reach in Arkansas with Healthy Athletes we have added a purely educational extension of our clinics, Live Healthy Education Fairs.

-If you are a healthcare professional interested in getting involved with any of our Healthy Athletes clinics or programs please reach out to Camie Powell.
+If you are a healthcare professional interested in getting involved with any of our Healthy Athletes clinics or programs please reach out to

-If you are a healthcare professional interested in getting involved with any of our Healthy Athletes clinics or programs please reach out to Camie Powell.
+If you are a healthcare professional interested in getting involved with any of our Healthy Athletes clinics or programs please reach out to

 Fun FitnessComprehensive, cooperative and educational, FUNfitness is the physical therapy component of Healthy Athletes® that Special Olympics athletes describe as “just plain fun”.
 Designed to assess and improve an athlete’s flexibility, functional strength, aerobic capacity and balance, volunteer physical therapists, assistants, and students assess the flexibility and functional strength of Special Olympics Athletes’ muscles, as well as overall balance at FUNfitness screenings.
 The FUNfitness curriculum was developed for Special Olympics Healthy Athletes by the American Physical Therapy Association.
 Professional volunteers (OTs, PTs, students) interested in assisting at FUNfitness events please contact: